DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world3.md

 He looked at the second floor of hospital, covered in greenery, and sighed.

 "Our general loath this scenery quite a lot.
-After all this is what foreign god wishes.
+After all this is what sidhe wishes.
 Headquarters, which we could call our home, are being polluted this way."

 Then he started to walk once again.